Pilfer/Dwarf/docs/examples/examples_root.md

 > there are several ways. each dwarf input accepts javascript with either frida or dwarf api. you can use one of the various api (i.e enumerateExports | enumerateImports | enumerateSymbols) on your target module or use the disassembly view to dig through ASM

----

-[frida api](https://www.frida.re/docs/javascript-api) are available as well while scripting and giving input to the ui.